kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### Package filtering

-Assets now allow you to specify which folders should be processed by the Asset Store using a regex expression.
-This feature adds a lot of flexibility and allows you to have packages that contain multiple files and directories and use only the items that are relevant in a given scenario, without the need to create more packages.
+Assets now allow you to specify which folders should the Asset Store process using a regex expression.
+This feature adds a lot of flexibility and allows you to have packages that contain multiple files and directories, and use only the items that are relevant in a given scenario, without the need to create more packages.

 ### Upload service

 The newly introduced upload service enables easy integration for components that dynamically create and publish packages.
 By default, the service is configured to be accessible only from within the cluster.
-You can use the Upload service to temporarily publish files that need to be referenced in Assets.
+You can use the Upload Service to temporarily publish files that need to be referenced in assets.
 For details, read [this](https://kyma-project.io/docs/master/components/asset-store#details-asset-upload-service ) document.

 ### Monitoring of Minio

-Asset Store uses Minio as its backed, with a standalone setup on local deployment and gateway mode as the recommended production setup.
+The Asset Store uses Minio as its backend, with a standalone setup on local deployment and a gateway mode as the recommended production setup.
 We enabled Minio monitoring and added a custom Grafana dashboard for this important component.

 ## Backup and restore